Keith JarrettRITUAL, a forgotten masterpiece

 Spotlights 13.01.2022

-A year before his famous concert in Cologne (1975), which became one of the best-selling records in the history of jazz and one of the most iconic improvisations for a whole generation, Keith Jarrett composed a work for solo piano that he would never play.
-This piece was intended for the young pianist and conductor Dennis Russell Davies, who recorded it in 1977 but only released it in 1982 on the famous German label of Manfred Eicher, the founder of ECM.
-On the occasion of the French premiere of this piece by Maki Namekawa (wife of D. R. Davies) at the Philharmonie de Paris on May 7, we return to this forgotten masterpiece that is Ritual by Keith Jarrett.
+A year before his famous Cologne concert (1975), which became one of the best-selling records in jazz history and one of the most iconic improvisations for an entire generation, Keith Jarrett composed a work for solo piano that he would never perform.
+The piece was intended for the young pianist and conductor Dennis Russell Davies, who recorded it in 1977 but didn't release it until 1982 on the famous German label run by Manfred Eicher, the founder of ECM.
+On the occasion of the French premiere of this piece by Maki Namekawa (wife of D. R. Davies) at the Philharmonie de Paris on May 7, we take a look back at Keith Jarrett's forgotten masterpiece Ritual.

-In October 2020, when Keith Jarrett announced to the media that he was definitively stopping his career as a pianist following two strokes, it was a terrible thunderclap in the world of jazz but also in the world of so-called "classical" music.
-From the 1970s onwards and for more than twenty years, Keith Jarrett devoted himself to the "great" repertoire (is there a small one?) with recordings devoted to Bach, Mozart, Handel, Bartok, Shostakovich or Barber, but also to his contemporaries such as Alan Hovhaness (it was just after recording Ritual D. R. Davies introduced Keith Jarrett to Hovhaness' music, which they recorded together), Lou Harrison, Arvo Pärt and the composers Peggy Glanville-Hicks and Carla Bley
+In October 2020, when Keith Jarrett announced to the media that he was definitively retiring from his career as a pianist following two strokes, it was a terrible thunderclap in the world of jazz, but also in the world of so-called "classical" music.
+From the 70s onwards, and for over twenty years, Keith Jarrett had been at the service of the "great" repertoire (is there a little one?), with recordings devoted to Bach, Mozart, Handel, Bartok, Shostakovich and Barber, as well as to contemporaries such as Alan Hovhaness (just after recording Ritual that D. R. Davies introduced Keith Jarrett to Hovhaness's music, which they recorded together), Lou Harrison, Arvo Pärt and composers Peggy Glanville-Hicks and Carla Bley

-These versions have nothing to envy to those of an established classical pianist, as Manfred Eicher confided to Jazz Magazine in 2015: "[Keith Jarrett] has proved to be a scrupulous interpreter, very faithful to the letter as well as to the spirit of the compositions, and if some jazz lovers may have been disoriented by this apparent classicism, he has gradually earned the respect of classical music specialists."
-A simple example: Jarrett won hands down in a blind listening session( Record Critics' Tribune - 09/02/2020) in Bach's Sixth French Suite before Ton Koopman, Gustav Leonhardt and Christophe Rousset combined.
+As Manfred Eicher confided to Jazz Magazine in 2015: "[Keith Jarrett] has shown himself to be a scrupulous interpreter, very faithful to the letter as well as the spirit of the compositions, and while some jazz fans may have been confused by this apparent classicism, he has gradually earned the respect of classical music specialists."
+A simple example: Jarrett won hands down in a blind listening session(Tribune des critiques du disque - 09/02/2020) in Bach's Sixième Suite Française, ahead of Ton Koopman, Gustav Leonhardt and Christophe Rousset combined.

-Unlike all of Jarrett's piano works, this piece is entirely written out from beginning to end with no freedom of improvisation given to the performer.
-For more than thirty minutes and in one piece Ritual develops a simple, highly repetitive initial melodic motif in a cyclical fashion reminiscent of Liszt and his B minor Sonata - also half an hour long and in one piece.
-Although improvisation is banished and Jarrett's distinctive touch is absent, listening to the piece one finds everything that makes the pianist's art: introspective melodies of great sensitivity, virtuoso flights of fancy, rhythmic motifs that seem to stall, and the enormous energy typical of Jarrett that makes you want to stamp your feet, breathtakingly long ostinatos and a treatment of the piano that looks as much to the past (chorales in the Elizabethan style) as to the contemporaries (treatment of the piano like a gamelan or a xylophone with the two hands parallel in the high notes) and to the jazzmen - harmony, of course - with phrasings in the style of Paul Bley or outbursts like John Coates Junior.
+Unlike all Jarrett's piano works, this piece is entirely written out from beginning to end, with no freedom for the performer to improvise.
+Over thirty minutes long and in one piece Ritual develops a simple, highly repetitive initial melodic motif in a cyclical fashion reminiscent of Liszt and his Sonata in B minor - also half an hour long and in one piece.
+Although improvisation is banished and Jarrett's distinctive touch is absent, listening to the piece one finds all the hallmarks of the pianist's art: introspective melodies of great sensitivity, virtuoso flights of fancy, rhythmic motifs that seem to stall, and Jarrett's typical enormous energy that makes you want to stamp your feet, breathtakingly long ostinatos and a treatment of the piano that looks to the past (Elizabethan-style chorales) as much as to contemporaries (treating the piano like a gamelan or a xylophone, with both hands parallel in the treble) and jazzmen - harmony, of course - with phrasings à la Paul Bley or surges à la John Coates Junior.

-Listening in full, one finds above all a fervour and a mystical atmosphere specific to the musical universe of the controversial Greek-Armenian mystic George I. Gurdjieff transcribed by Thomas de Hartmann.
-Keith Jarrett became very close to Gurdjieff's philosophy in the 1960s through his encounter with saxophonist Charles Lloyd, who introduced him to his writings.
-Jarrett recorded an anthology of Gurdjieff/Hartmann piano pieces for ECM in 1980; Sacred Hymns
+When listened to in its entirety, one finds above all the fervor and mystical atmosphere of the musical universe of the controversial Greek-Armenian mystic Georges I. Gurdjieff, transcribed by Thomas de Hartmann.
+Keith Jarrett became closely acquainted with Gurdjieff's philosophy in the 60s through his encounter with saxophonist Charles Lloyd, who introduced him to Gurdjieff's writings.
+In 1980, Jarrett recorded an anthology of Gurdjieff/de Hartmann piano pieces for ECM; Sacred Hymns

-But then, what does this piece lack in order to get the recognition it deserves from music lovers and musicians?
+But then, what does this piece lack in order to gain due recognition from music lovers and musicians alike?
 The touch of Keith Jarret himself?
-The almost magical 'atmosphere' of the live solo improvisations?
-The spontaneous and inexplicable sound poetry that arises from the ineffability of an unprepared concert?
+The almost magical "ambience" of live solo improvisations?
+The spontaneous, inexplicable sound poetry that emerges from the ineffability of an unprepared concert?

-One of the answers to this lack of enthusiasm may come from the musical misunderstanding that remains with Keith Jarrett.
-The jazz world denies him the fact that he is a true jazzman because his improvisations draw from classical, rock, folk, minimalist and Indian music.
-Jazz lovers also reproach him for his incredible sense of sound exploration, which is not rigorous or jazz enough.
-And the classical world refused to give him credit for his interpretations of the great composers.
-Today, almost 45 years after its composition, Ritual , with its rich inspiration, rigorous writing and brilliant hybridisation of various styles, should interest more than one pianist and charm all the music lovers of 2022.
-While waiting for this wish to come true, here is the second version of this piece by Richard Trythall, a pianist who is less well known than Davies but just as talented and who has captured Keith Jarrett's universe.
-He had the great honour of obtaining the original score from Keith Jarrett himself.
-While waiting for the French premiere by Maki Namekawa, let's hope for a next edition of the piece to popularise it as the Köln Concert and its wonderful The Melody At Night With You were published.
+One answer to this lack of enthusiasm may lie in the musical misunderstanding that remains with Keith Jarrett.
+The jazz world denies that he is a true jazzman, because his improvisations draw on classical, rock, folk, minimalist and Indian music.
+Jazz aficionados also criticize him for his incredible sense of sound exploration, which is not rigorous or jazz-like enough.
+And the classical world refuses to give him credit for his interpretations of the great composers.
+Today, almost 45 years after its composition, Ritual 's rich inspiration, rigorous writing and ingenious hybridization of diverse styles should interest more than one pianist and charm all the music lovers of 2022.
+While we wait for this (pious) wish to come true, here's the second version of this piece by Richard Trythall, a pianist less well known than Davies but just as talented, who has grasped Keith Jarrett's world.
+He had the immense honor of obtaining the original score from Keith Jarrett himself.
+While we await the French premiere by Maki Namekawa, let's hope for a forthcoming edition of the piece to popularize it in the same way as the Köln Concert and its wonderful The Melody At Night With You.

 François Mardirossian